MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.Sandbox.ODPErrorNotification

 Tracks the various error notifications received from the sandbox.
-Used to detect the error scenarios in sandbox and there by fixing it, to improve productivity of the user
+Used to detect the error scenarios in sandbox and there by fixing it, to improve productivity of the user.

 The following fields are collected: